EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - Once you start getting into large orchestratoins, you can consider durable functions, which let you write stateful functions in a serverless compute env

 Azure Logic Apps
 - Also function doers however are written using a GUI and are closer to automate scripts
+- Advantage being that they integrate better and differently to Function Apps, also aimed at non-traditional devs I think

 Function Tiers
 - Consumption, no containers, generally available, 5 or 30s timeout